TheRedHatter/brokencrystals/README.md

     </details>

 - **OS Command Injection** - The /api/spawn endpoint spawns a new process using the command in the _command_ query parameter.
 The endpoint is not referenced from UI.
+  Additionally, the application exposes a gRPC endpoint `OsService/RunCommand` which is also vulnerable to OS Command Injection.

     <details>
       <summary>Example Exploitation</summary>

-      To demonstrate an SSTI attack, you can use the following `curl` command:
+      To demonstrate an OS Command Injection attack, you can use the following `curl` command:

       ```bash
       $ curl 'https://brokencrystals.com/api/spawn?command=uname%20-a'